Technologicat/mcpyrate/README.md

 Beside returning an AST, you can return `None` to remove the `tree` you got in, or return a list of `AST` nodes (if in a position where that is syntactically admissible; so `block` and `decorator` macros only).
 The result of the macro expansion is recursively expanded until no new macro invocations are found.

+Any missing source locations and `ctx` fields are fixed automatically in a postprocessing step, so you don't need to care about those when writing your AST.

+If you get an error saying an AST node is missing the required field `lineno`, the actual error is likely something else.
+This is due to an unfortunate lack of input validation in Python's compiler.
+The first thing to check is that your macro is really placing AST nodes where the compiler expects those, instead of accidentally using bare values.

+Simple example:

 ```python
 from ast import *
 from mcpy import unparse